Stephen Tulloch: Philadelphia Eagles

 On August 21, 2016, Tulloch signed a one-year, $3 million contract with the Philadelphia Eagles, reuniting him with defensive coordinator Jim Schwartz, whom he played for in Tennessee, from 2006 to 2008, and Detroit, from 2011 to 2013.

-Retirement

 On April 18, 2017, Tulloch announced his retirement from the NFL after 11 seasons.
-He has remained active in the Detroit community following his retirement, and attends Detroit Lions alumni events with his former team.
+He has remained active in the Detroit community following his retirement, and attends Lions alumni events with his former team.